cemu-project/cemu_graphic_packs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an issue to help us improve the packs!
+about: Report a bug to help us improve the packs!
 title: "[GAME NAME] Issue"
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
 A clear and concise description of what the issue is.

 **To Reproduce**